top of page

 Hike length: 5.4 miles round trip

-It’s not the most challenging hike, but it's terrifying for most people.
+It’s not the most challenging hike in the world, but it's terrifying for most people.
 Imagine walking up a steep, rocky incline with 1,500-foot vertical drops on both sides of you.

-In my dream, there's a secret passage (dashed line) carved into the side of the mountain—a tunnel with small windows where you could look out to the red rock canyon as you climb steadily upwards.
+In my dream, there's a secret passage (red dashed line) carved into the side of the mountain—a tunnel with small windows where you could look out to the red rock canyon as you climb steadily upwards.

 Most dangerous hike in Utah.